-By donating to this project you are help us to inch ever so much closer to landing the helipad on Christchurch Hospital for good.
+By donating to this project you are helping us to inch ever so much closer to landing the helipad on Christchurch Hospital for good.

 Together, let’s land our helipad!

 Each donation brings us closer to landing the helipad.
 Give generously knowing you are giving the gift of time when it is needed most.
-All donations go directly toward the future-proofed rooftop helipad at New Zealand's busiest trauma centre, Christchurch Hospital.
+All donations go directly towards the future-proofed rooftop helipad at New Zealand's busiest trauma centre, Christchurch Hospital.

 Donations using a credit/debit card can be made through our secure payment page by selecting an option below.
 For direct credit or internet transfer, the Māia Health Foundation bank account is Westpac 03-1700-0303533-01.
 Please include your name as a reference.
 If you would like to pay using a cheque they can be made out to Maia Health Foundation and send to PO Box 36757, Christchurch.

 Make a donation and together we can land our helipad!

 You never know when you could be the one to need emergency care.
 Hear from our heroes why it's vital we get the rooftop helipad - they know all too well the difference that 13 minutes could make in getting hospital treatment sooner.